RevolutionTech/flamingo/README.md

 ### Prerequisites

-Flamingo requires [PostgreSQL](http://www.postgresql.org/), which you can install on debian with:
+Flamingo requires [memcached](http://memcached.org/), [PostgreSQL](http://www.postgresql.org/), and libjpeg-dev, which you can install on debian with:

-    sudo apt-get install postgresql postgresql-contrib libpq-dev python-dev
+    sudo apt-get install memcached postgresql postgresql-contrib libpq-dev python-dev libjpeg-dev

 I recommend using a virtual environment for Flamingo.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip: